Has the Future of Nursing Report Made a Difference?

 On morning rounds every day our entourage of physicians, nurses, and students would go room to room discussing each patient.
 I can still see the open door to Mrs. Finkelstein’s room near the morning sunlight at the end of the hallway.
 Mrs. Finkelstein was old and was dying.
 And every morning when we walked in, her husband was sitting there next to the bed, holding her hand.
 He told us regularly how many years they had been together.
 We each dreaded being the one on call when she died.

 There are many situations in medicine and nursing that require a certain amount of experience—most readers will agree that this is definitely one of them.
 At a certain point in the story, the author finds himself being asked a question that absolutely needs to be answered, and answered immediately.
-It’s […]
+It’s not […]

 The Stay-at-Home Nurse